 6. Construction Paper

 Look for a multi-color pack of 12×18″ construction paper if you can’t afford to buy each color individually.
-The larger pieces of construction paper are nice because they can be cut to smaller sizes as needed.
+The larger pieces of construction paper are nice because they can be cut into smaller sizes as needed.

 If you do want to stock up on a few colors, I suggest blue, green, and red.
 These cover just about every holiday for those special projects.